The Okinawa Prefectural Deep Sea Water Research Institute is located in the Maja district of Kumejima. North of Kumejima the sea bed drops away

-several hundred meters creating a unique opportunity to study deep seawater, its uses, and properties without having to travel into open water.
-Using a series of pipes, the center is able to bring the cold, mineral rich water onto Kume Island for study.
+several hundred meters creating a unique opportunity to study deep sea water, its uses, and properties without having to travel into open water.
+Using a series of pipes, the institute is able to bring the cold, mineral rich water onto Kume Island for study.

 With diminishing wild fish populations, growing human populations, and millions still hungry around the world, it is critical that countries develop ways to create healthier and sustainable food resources.
-The ODRC is also focusing on finding ways to use mineral rich deep sea water in the cultivation of edible marine species.
+The Deep Sea Water Research Institute is also focusing on finding ways to use mineral rich deep sea water in the cultivation of edible marine species.

+As you might expect, minerals eventually drift towards the bottom of the sea.
+Unfortunately, the depth and coldness of the waters prevent many species from naturally living in those environments.
+By introducing new species to the mineral rich waters, the institute can study the effects and find beneficial ways to promote growth an health in potential food sources.
 Already, Kumejima is using deep sea water to create larger, healthier Kuruma Ebi (A prawn similar to Tiger Prawns) and umi budo (known as sea grapes or green 'caviar').
 Above you can see a giant clam that resides at the institue.
 There are also many fish pools where researchers can study different mixes and temperatures with schools of various fish species.

-Visit the OTEC Okinawa website for more information on Ocean Thermal Energy Conversion on Kume Island or to make a tour reservation!
+Visit the new OTEC Okinawa website for more information on OTEC on Kume Island or to make a tour reservation!

 OTEC is an acronymn for Ocean Thermal Energy Conversion, or in simpler terms: a way of harnessing the difference in sea temperature between surface and deep water to turn a power-generating turbine.

-The OTEC plant uses the warm surface sea water as well as cold deep seawater from the Research Center.
-The seawater is used to cool and heat a working fluid in a closed system to drive a trubine.
-The only major by-product of the process is seawater that can be used in other industries.
+The OTEC plant takes in warm(er) surface sea water as well as cold deep sea water from the Research Institute.
+The sea water is used to cool and heat a working fluid in a closed system to drive a trubine.
+The only major by-product of the process is cold, mineral rich water that can be used in other industries.